What is your current bill pay plan?

 If you need extra data, calls or texts, the right add-on could work out cheaper, for example:

-- Virgin Mobile: offers an international add-on for €5 a month which gives you 50 texts and 50 minutes of calls to 27 European countries.
+- Virgin Mobile: offers an international add-on for €5 a month which gives you 350 international minutes a month to The USA, Canada and 44 EU and other European destinations.

 - Vodafone: offers 200 minutes to any Irish number for €5 a month and 500 minutes to international numbers for €10 a month.